By: Dr. Corey Hartman, Skin Wellness Dermatology

 What are proven ways to get rid of stretch marks?

-At Skin Wellness Center of Alabama in Birmingham, we have a few ways we go about reducing the appearance of stretch marks.
+At Skin Wellness Dermatology of Alabama in Birmingham, we have a few ways we go about reducing the appearance of stretch marks.
 Depending on the person and severity, we may try a retinol cream first, as it’s cheaper and easier option.
 From there, we’ll move on to mechanical treatments like microneedling and laser.
 Other times, we may combine treatments from the beginning.

 Retinol Creams for Minimizing the Appearance of Stretch Marks